widdix/learn-fargate/README.md

 Are you looking for an instructor-led workshop based on these labs?
 Say [hello@widdix.net](mailto:hello@widdix.net).

+> Raise the VPCs per region limit if you run this lab with a larger group of people!

 ## Labs

 * [Lab 01: ECS Task Definition and IAM Roles](lab01-task-definition/)